DJR, MSR joins Triple Eight in moving Gen3 test date - Speedcafe

 Triple Eight will not be back on track until Wednesday February 22nd at Sydney Motorsport Park.

-Shell V-Power Racing Team (DJR) and other teams are also currently scheduled to attend QR tomorrow, while Tickford Racing and Erebus Motorsport are currently running Gen3 Supercars at Winton Raceway in Victoria.
+Tickford Racing and Erebus Motorsport are running Gen3 Supercars today at Winton Raceway in Victoria.

 Join the discussion below in the Speedcafe.com comments section